Computably totally disconnected locally compact groups: Introduction

-An approach to computability for Polish groups was suggested in \cite{MeMo} and then developed in, e.g., \cite{Pontr,ArnoHaar}.
+An approach to computability for Polish groups was suggested in Melnikov and Montalb\'an~\cite{MeMo} and then developed in, e.g., Melnikov~\cite{Pontr}, Pauly, Seon and Ziegler~\cite{ArnoHaar} and the aforementioned Melnikov and Ng~\cite{Melnikov.Ng:23}.
 In that approach, a Polish group is said to be computable if the underlying topological space is computably, completely metrized and the group operations are computable operators (functionals) on this space.
-It is known (see~\cite{Pontr}) that there exist computably metrized profinite groups that do not possess a computable presentation in the sense of LaRoche and Smith.
-However, if we additionally assume that the underlying computably metrized space is `effectively compact' (equivalently, the Haar measure is computable~\cite{ArnoHaar,EffedSurvey}), then we can produce a computable presentation of the group in the sense of LaRoche and Smith; see \cite{EffedSurvey} for a proof.
+By~\cite[Cor.\ 1.6]{Pontr} there is computably metrized profinite group that does not possess a computable presentation in the sense of~\cref{df:profgroups}.
+However, if we additionally assume that the underlying computably metrized space is `computably compact' (equivalently, the Haar measure is computable~\cite{ArnoHaar}), then we can produce a computable presentation of the group in that sense; see Downey and Melnikov~\cite{EffedSurvey} for a proof.

+Nies and Schlicht~\cite[Section~4]{Nies.Schlicht:nd} study a Borel duality of classes of groups closed subgroups of~$\S$ with meet groupoids in an axiomatic setting, which encompasses the class of locally Roelcke precompact groups, much larger than the class of t.d.l.c.\ groups.
+It would be interesting to probe the computable content of this theory.
+The present authors~\cite[Section~6]{Melnikov.Nies:25} study the Chabauty space of a computably t.d.l.c.\ group~$G$ via its meet groupoid~$\+ W(G)$; in particular, they characterise the computably closed subgroups of $G$ via certain computable ideals of $\+ W(G)$.
+Ferov, Tornier and Willis~\cite{FerovTornierWillis2025} survey algorithmic aspects of particular t.d.l.c.\ groups.
+They connect to the present paper, and also discuss practical implementations on computer algebra systems.